macbre/pelican-planet/README.md

 *   `PLANET_MAX_ARTICLES`: The maximum number of articles to show on the page.

     By default, all articles from all feeds will be added to the page.

+*   `PLANET_MAX_SUMMARY_LENGTH`: The maximum number of words kept from the summary.

+    By default the `summary` of the article will be the full text coming from the feed.

 ## Legalities